 This is an in-demand career with many jobs available.
 There are an estimated 230 Certified Nursing Assistant new and replacement job openings in Mendocino and Lake Counties (2018, Economic Modeling Specialist, Intl.)

-Certified Nursing Assistants often go on to become Licensed Vocational Nurses and/or Registered Nurses, and completion of a CNA program is a prerequisite for admission into many regional nursing programs.
+Certified Nursing Assistants often go on to become Licensed Vocational Nurses and/or Registered Nurses.

 Are you interested in receiving CNA program updates?